Landskrona: Culture

 Landskrona Konsthall opened in 1963 in the park attached to Landskrona Citadell.
 In the surrounding parkland there are sculptures by twenty artists.

 Carl Fredrik Reuterswärd, was a Swedish painter and sculptor.
 He lived in Landskrona at the end of his life and died of pneumonia at Landskrona Hospital, on 3 May 2016, aged 81.
 He was a professor of painting at the Royal Swedish Academy of Fine Arts in Stockholm from 1965 until 1969.
 In 1974, he was a guest professor at Minneapolis School of Art in Minneapolis, Minnesota.
 In 1986 he was awarded the Prince Eugen Medal for painting.
 Reuterswärd is known for his sculpture showing a revolver tied in a knot, called Non violence, which is exhibited outside the United Nations headquarters in New York City.

-British artist Ian Berry, who makes artwork from denim jeans, lived in Landskrona between 2010-2015 and made some of his artwork based on Landskrona and the Oresund Region.
+British artist Ian Berry, who makes artwork from denim jeans, lived in Landskrona between 2010-2015 and made some of his artwork based on Landskrona and the Öresund Region.